pbufio/helm-charts/README.md

 # pbuf-registry

 This Helm chart installs the `pbuf-registry` in a Kubernetes cluster.
-The application relies on a PostgreSQL database, which should be configured separately and provided to the application through a DSN.
+The application relies on a PostgreSQL database, which can be deployed internally for development/testing or configured to use an external database for production.

 ## Prerequisites